couchbase/couchbase-python-client/docs/source/api/couchbase.rst

 ----------

-The above format options are only valid for *values* being passed to one of the storage methods (see :meth:`couchbase.libcouchbase.Connection.set`).
+The above format options are only valid for *values* being passed to one of the storage methods (see :meth:`couchbase.connection.Connection.set`).

 For *keys*, the acceptable inputs are those for :const:`FMT_UTF8`

 Single-Key Data Methods
 =======================

-These methods all return a :class:`Result` object containing information about the operation (such as status and value).
+These methods all return a :class:`~couchbase.result.Result` object containing information about the operation (such as status and value).

-.. currentmodule:: couchbase.libcouchbase
+.. currentmodule:: couchbase.connection

 Storing Data
 ------------

-.. currentmodule:: couchbase.libcouchbase
+.. currentmodule:: couchbase.connection
 .. class:: Connection

     These methods set the contents of a key in Couchbase.
 If successful,